 While high-dollar, Royal Canin Gastrointestinal Dry Dog Food is completely designed for optimal digestive health, targeting many different sensitivities.
 They truly cover all bases when it comes to potential triggers to eliminate these ingredients from the diet without scrimping on needed nutrients.

-If you didn’t know where to begin in finding the right dog food, hopefully we’ve made that part a walk in the park for you.
-Erasing causes of colitis can be difficult, but with proper nutrition and care, your dog can get back on track again.
+If you didn’t know where to begin in finding the best dog food for colitis, hopefully, we’ve made that part a walk in the park for you.
+Erasing the causes of colitis can be difficult, but with proper nutrition and care, your dog can get back on track again.

 - The 6 Best Dog Foods for Colitis